 The reason why emojis might not look the same on different platforms

 You might also think that the smiley face will look the same on every platform.
-However, as you might already recall from experiences, that this is not the case.
+However, as you might already recall from experiences, this is not the case.

 It’s because device manufacturers and software makers use their own images to represent each emoji.
 When you send an emoji, you’re sending a unicode character which is then translated to an image by the software you’re using, like Facebook Messenger or your phone’s text message software.